jzmstrjp/atom-elm-format/README.md

 # elm-format

-Runs `elm-format` on save if you enable it
+Runs `elm-format` on save or manually

 Get `elm-format` at https://github.com/avh4/elm-format

-*Format on save* is disabled as default, so just activate it.